Grants Analyst I, College of Engineering Business Office

-- Bachelor's degree in Business Administration, Accounting, Finance or other related field with three years related experience, or equivalent combination of education and/or experience.
+- Bachelor's degree in Business Administration, Accounting, Finance or a related field with two years job-related experience or equivalent combination of education and experience.

-- Skill in budget preparation and management of contracts and grants – pre and post award administration.
+- Skill in budget preparation and management of contracts and grants.

-- Ability to analyze budgetary requests for compliance with approved policies and procedures.
+- Ability to analyze budgetary expenditures for compliance with approved policies and procedures.